-BMW Group Research and Engineering has combined heat and power to improve performance and efficiency in a car for the first time.
-This enhances efficiency by up to 15 percent feasible through the principle of the steam engineMunich – Using an innovative concept, BMW Group Research and Engineering has succeeded in harnessing the biggest and as yet untapped source of energy in the car: Heat.
-Combining an innovative drive assist with a 1.8 liter BMW four-cylinder engine on the test rig reduced consumption by up to 15 percent while generating nearly 14 additional horsepower.
-At the same time, up to 15 lb-ft more torque was measured.
-This increased power and efficiency comes free of charge.
-The reason is that the energy is derived exclusively from the waste heat present in the exhaust gases and cooling system and doesnt cost you a single drop of fuel.
+Munich – Using an innovative concept, BMW Group Research and Engineering have succeeded in harnessing the largest and as yet untapped source of energy in the automobile: Heat.
+Combining a new creative innovation in a drive assist with a BMW 1.8-liter four-cylinder engine on the test rig reduced consumption by as much as 15 percent and generating almost fourteen more horsepower, and up to 15 lb-ft more torque.
+This increased efficiency and power, free of extra charge.
+The energy that is derived exclusively from the waste heat present in the exhaust gases and cooling system doesn’t cost you a single drop of fuel.
 The research project meets all the conditions espoused by the philosophy of BMW Efficient Dynamics “ lower emissions and consumption combined with more dynamic driving and performance.

 Up to fifteen percent greater overall efficiency for the gas engine.
-The Turbosteamer “ as the project is known “ is based on the principle of the steam engine: Fluid is heated to form steam in two circuit’s and this is used to power the engine.
+The Turbosteamer “ as the project is known “ is based on the principle of the steam engine: Fluid is heated to form steam in two circuit’s, and this is used to power the engine.
 The primary energy supplier is the high-temperature circuit which uses exhaust heat from the internal combustion engine as an energy source via heat exchangers.
 More than 80 percent of the heat energy contained in the exhaust gases is recycled using this technology.
 The steam is then conducted directly into an expansion unit linked to the crankshaft of the internal combustion engine.
 Most of the remaining residual heat is absorbed by the cooling circuit of the engine, which acts as the second energy supply for the Turbosteamer.
 This innovative drive assist verifiably increases the efficiency of the combined drive system by up to 15 percent.
-“The Turbosteamer reinforces our confidence that the internal combustion engine is undoubtedly a technology fit for the future,” comments Professor Burkhard GÃ¶schel, Member of the Board of Management responsible for development and purchasing at BMW AG.
+“The Turbosteamer reinforces our confidence that the internal combustion engine is undoubtedly a technology fit for the future,” comments Professor Burkhard Goeschel, Member of the Board of Management responsible for the development and purchasing at BMW AG.

 The big picture: project BMW Efficient Dynamics.
-BMW Group Research and Engineering has demonstrated the medium-term perspectives of the project BMW Efficient Dynamics.
-“This project resolves the apparent contradiction between consumption and emission reductions on the one hand and performance and agility on the other,” is how Professor Burkhard GÃ¶schel summarizes the core concept of the program.
+BMW Group Research and Engineering have demonstrated the medium-term perspectives of the project BMW Efficient Dynamics.
+“This project resolves the apparent contradiction between consumption and emission reductions on the one hand and performance and agility on the other,” is how Professor Burkhard Goeschel, summarizes the core concept of the program.
 The BMW Group is committed to the principle that a reduction in consumption amounting to a few percentage points over the entire model range exerts higher overall effects on the general population than high percentage points for a niche model.
 BMW is focusing on making the latest technologies for reduced consumption accessible to as many people as possible.